thomasebsmith/media-tracker/README.md

 ```

 ## Tech Stack
-Media Tracker is written in TypeScript and uses Babel and Browserify
+Media Tracker is written in TypeScript and uses Babel, Browserify, and
-to compile its code to a static site.
+UglifyJS to compile its code to a static site.

 Your data is stored using localstorage.